J4ve/cccs106-projects/mod6_labs/README.md

 3. **5-Day Weather Forecast with Tabbed Interface**
    - **Description**: The app now shows a 5-day weather forecast for any city you search.
 After you look up a city's current weather, a green "Show 5-Day Forecast" button appears.
 Click it, and you get tabs for each day of the week.
 Each tab displays that day's high and low temperatures (color-coded red for highs, blue for lows), the weather condition, an icon, and averages for humidity and wind speed.
 The forecast data comes from OpenWeather's forecast API, which returns weather predictions in 3-hour intervals.
 The app groups these intervals by day, calculates the min/max temperatures, and picks the most common weather condition to represent each day.
 You can switch back to the current weather view anytime by clicking "Show Current Weather."

-   - **Why I chose this feature**: I wanted to give the app more depth.
-Showing just the current weather felt incomplete.
-If you're planning your week, you need to see what's coming, not just what's happening right now.
-A 5-day forecast made the app more practical and realistic.
-It's the kind of feature you'd expect from any serious weather app.
-Plus, I was interested in learning how to work with tabbed interfaces in Flet and how to process more complex API data.
-It seemed like a good way to push myself beyond the basics.
+   - **Why I chose this feature**: Showing just the current weather felt incomplete.
+If you're planning your week, you need to see what's coming.
+Plus, I wanted to learn how to work with tabbed interfaces and process more complex API data.

    - **Implementation Details**:
      - Added `get_forecast(city)` method to `WeatherService` that hits OpenWeather's `/forecast` endpoint